 I was indeed going to India for three days only, flying almost 10 hours each way.
 I was so excited though to see a real Indian wedding that it didn’t really matter that I was flying so long to be there only for three days.

-The flight went on without any problems and 10 hours later I was landing in (what I thought to be) foggy New Delhi.
+The flight went on without any problems and 10 hours later and a very short layover in Abu Dhabi, I was landing in (what I thought to be) foggy New Delhi.
 Back in autumn New Delhi has just been declared the most polluted city in the world, and what I thought to be fog was actually a very thick layer of smog covering the entire atmosphere.
 It was so bad that at landing, it was almost impossible to see the buildings underneath the approach.

 I went through immigration very fast compared with other times and got out of the airport in less than an hour.
 Sandeep was waiting for me.